 The biggest competitors for Happy Coco are traditional animal-based products.
 Logically, one of the key questions for their team was the benchmark: How do Happy Coco’s coconut products compare to traditional animal-based products?

 The results were staggering: The CO2-impact per kilogram of non-organic dairy yogurt was 5 times as high as that of Happy Coco’s products!
 But why?

 Happy Coco doesn’t require animal agriculture to produce its products.
 The most significant driver for emissions in animal agriculture is the animals.
 Calories in animal feed are converted by the animal, and that conversion is highly inefficient – sometimes as low as 20%.
 That means that 1000 kcal fed to dairy cows only gets transformed into 200 kcal of milk.

 For plant-based products, there is no middleman – 100% of the coconut gets transformed into food products.
 In the graph below, the Happy Coco products were compared based on non-organic almonds, soy, and dairy products.

 Now that Happy Coco understands their carbon footprint, they can also compensate for it.
 That is why Happy Coco partnered with Trees for all, a Dutch organization that plants trees to help companies compensate for their carbon emissions.

 But Happy Coco’s footprinting journey has only just begun – and further improvements in the environmental footprint of their products are already on the way.
-They are already working on an improved packaging, are trying to reduce their transport impact and are searching for better sources for high-impact ingredients.
+They are already working on improved packaging, are trying to reduce their transport impact, and are searching for better sources for high-impact ingredients.